 Flour is easier to make food from than wheat because the grain is already milled.
 White or bleached flour has many uses for baking to make a staple bread and as an additive to stew and soup to thicken.

 White bleached flour has the longest shelf life.
-Whole wheat is not ideal for emergency food storage because it should be refrigerated, and it has a 3 to 6 months shelf life.
+Whole wheat flour is not ideal for emergency food storage because it should be refrigerated and has a 3 to 6 months shelf life.